In this article: Learn how to get rid of fleas naturally with 9 ideas to repel and kill fleas in your home.

-Nematodes are applied to your yard- specifically where your dogs and cats tend to hang out.
+Nematodes are applied to your yard- specifically where your dogs and cats tend to hang out to get rid of fleas in the immediate area.
 This helps you by preventing re-infestations when your pets enter the house from outside.

 Keeping your yard neat and trimmed can also help prevent fleas from coexisting with your pets outdoors.

 Do you have trouble with fleas at your home?
-What ways have you tried to control fleas naturally?
+What ways have you tried to get rid of fleas naturally?